ricko2001/Genealogy-scripts/RM -Test external files/ReadMe.txt

 *   RM-Python-config.ini  (the ini file)
     If there are any non-ASCII characters in the ini file then the file must be saved in UTF-8 format, with no byte order mark (BOM).
     The included sample ini file has an accented ä in a comment at the end to force it to be in the correct format.
     File format is an option in the "Save file" dialog box in NotePad.

 *   IGNORED_OBJECTS section of the ini file
-    Due to how the ini file is parsed by the python library, files and folders whose names start with the # character are not added to the FILES or FOLDERS.
+    Due to how the ini file is parsed by the python library, files and folders whose names start with the # character cannot be added to the FILES or FOLDERS.
     Instead, they are considered comments.
 There is a way to overcome this limitation but the explanation of how is not worth the confusion it would create.
-Bottom line- if you want to add the name, change the name so it doesn't start with a #.
+Bottom line- if you really want to add the name, change the name so it doesn't start with a #.

 *   Switching between RM 8 and RM 9
     This section probably applies to no-one.
 Please don't read it and get confused !